 For the DEA, the inputs are the scores given by each participant, and outputs are the rankings of the main factors.
 The participants provide the scores as designed in the sixth section of Table 1.
 Accordingly, for each main criterion and health problem, the participants gave a 0-100 scale score to determine how much the main criterion is associated with the corresponding health problem.
 For instance, if the cell in the intersection of main factor 1 and stress is 80, external insulation features of the building are 80% associated with stress.
-After collecting and pooling the data, for each main factor, a linear program with seven input variables corresponding to the subfactors in the fifth main criterion and one output variable corresponding to main criteria ranking was created and solved using Excel Solver.
-The Non-Archimedean Epsilon assumes a value of 0.0001.
-At the end, the efficiency results were obtained in Table 6.
+After collecting and pooling the data, for each main factor, a linear programme with seven input variables corresponding to the sub-factors in the fifth main criterion and one output variable corresponding to the main criteria ranking was created and solved using Excel Solver.
+The non-Archimedean epsilon assumes a value of 0.0001.
+In the end, the efficiency results were obtained in Table 6.